Hiimus/milestone-project-1/README.md

 ### Project goals

 The goal of this project is to let the user know that this gym is leaning towards barbell strength training.
 One of the goals is to get attention and interest even though the user doesn't have much or any experience with this type of training.
 Styrk Gym is a place that welcomes all types of people.
 Compared to other gyms, Styrk is more leaned towards compound movements and the sport of lifting.
 Here, the user can expect squat racks, benches, open spaces  and more.
-And not rows of threadmills, bikes and your typical cardio equipment.
+And not rows of treadmills, bikes and your typical cardio equipment.

 ## User Stories